json-e/json-e/docs/src/introduction.md

 JSON-e is a data-structure parameterization system for embedding context in JSON objects.

-The central idea is to treat a data structure as a "template" and transform it, using another data structure as context, to produce an output data structure.
+The central idea is to treat a data structure as a "template" and render it, using another data structure as "context", to produce an output data structure.

 There are countless libraries to do this with strings, such as [mustache](https://mustache.github.io/).
 What makes JSON-e unique is that it